Community Coach

 Community Coach is a bus operator in northern New Jersey owned by Coach USA, operating fixed route and charter service.

 In June 2024, Coach USA filed for Chapter 11 bankruptcy, blaming corporate impact caused by the COVID-19 pandemic.
 The company has plans to sell its assets, and plans to sell its Megabus subsidiaries (including Community Coach) to Bus Company Holdings, a unit of the Renco Group.

+In November 2024, it was announced that the Renco Group had completed the purchase of the company.
+On December 31, 2024, Coach USA and all subsidiaries converted their Chapter 11 cases to a Chapter 7 bankruptcy liquidation.

 Routes

 Directly controlled

 Community Coach, as Community Transit Lines, operates a single line run from the Port Authority Bus Terminal (most trips) or the United Nations (77XE) in New York City to the Livingston Mall in Livingston, the #77 line, via Main Street in Orange, Route 10, and Ridgedale Avenue, 77X via Northfield, 77L via GS Pkwy, 77XP via Prospect Av, and 77XC express seven days a week.
 This line was previously operated by DeCamp.

 Formerly contracted under NJT

 Under contract to New Jersey Transit, Community Coach, operating as Community Transportation, operated the following routes under, which run Monday through Saturday only unless otherwise indicated.
 The contract for these routes were transferred to Academy Bus on August 17, 2024.